License

 Then, use the commands from the tab that matches your Linux distribution and CPU architecture.
 This will install GEMC and the Geant4 data files.

-After the installation, source the GEMC environment file.
-This step could
+After installation, source the GEMC environment file.
+Add this line to .bashrc or .zshrc if you

 source /path/to/gemc/gemc.env